vuejs/blog/posts/vue-3-as-the-new-default.md

 ## The New Vue

-This soft launch process took longer than we hoped, but we are finally here: we are happy to announce that Vue 3 will become the new default version on **February 3rd, 2022** - 8 years after [Vue was first publicly announced](https://news.ycombinator.com/item?id=7169288).
+This soft launch process took longer than we hoped, but we are finally here: we are excited to announce that Vue 3 will become the new default version on **Monday, February 7, 2022**.

 Outside of Vue core, we have improved almost every aspect of the framework: